 Contrary to all expectations, Cleopatra Rosemary is not only used in savoury dishes and other grilled dishes.

 Indeed, it will also make a very good marriage with your desserts!
-Be bold enough to add a little Cleopatra Rosemary to your fruit-based desserts, especially peaches, figs and apricots (compotes, jams, pies, ice cream and homemade sorbets, etc.).
+Have the audacity to add a little Cleopatra Rosemary to your fruit-based desserts, especially peaches, figs and apricots (compotes, jams, pies, ice cream and homemade sorbets,...).
 It will bring an original and fragrant touch to your dark chocolate desserts and especially to ganaches.

 Rosemary is an aromatic plant which finds its origins in the South of Europe, all around the Mediterranean.
 Its traces can be found in various stories and legends.

 Rosemary was revered by several civilizations.
-Thus, it was the symbol of success among the Greeks since they made crowns to adorn the heads of students, so that they benefit from its stimulating action on brain functions.
+For example, it was the symbol of success among the Greeks, since they made crowns of it to adorn the heads of students, so that they could benefit from its stimulating action on brain functions.
 These same crowns were also part of the attire of young wives at bridal celebrations.
 It is also known that the Egyptians placed branches of rosemary in the tombs of the pharaohs to strengthen their souls.
 It was also used by the last queen of Egypt in her daily life, in its oily form, incorporated in her famous donkey's milk baths, which helped to preserve all the brilliance of her beauty over the years.
-It is also evoked that her enlightened spirit which made her a conquering and respected woman would also come from this cosmetic and culinary consumption of Rosemary.
+It is also evoked that her enlightened spirit which made her a conquering and respected woman also came from this cosmetic and culinary consumption of Rosemary.

-Rosemary is found in the Capitular of Villis (8th/9th centuries), as one of the plants whose cultivation is recommended by Charlemagne, in the royal domains.
+Rosemary is found in the Capitular of Villis (8th/9th centuries), as one of the plants whose cultivation was recommended by Charlemagne in the royal domains.

-Rosemary was given its full meaning by a legend linked to Queen Donna Isabella of Hungary.
+Rosemary will take all its letters of nobility through a legend linked to Queen Donna Isabella of Hungary.
 We are in the 17th century, in the city of Bude, Hungary.
-Donna Isabella is a septuagenarian suffering from the ills of her age and whose freshness has been outdated in recent years (some would say that she presented a face of unquestionable ugliness).
+Donna Isabella is a septuagenarian suffering from the ills of her age and whose freshness has been outdated in recent years (some would say that her face was undeniably ugly).
 One fine day, she met a hermit who offered her a miraculous water that was prepared with rosemary and impregnated with a magic formula.
 He advised her to drink it and to wash her face with this water daily for a period of one year.
 The miracle happened one year later: the septuagenarian no longer suffered from rheumatism or gout attacks and had regained her face as a young woman.
 So much so that her neighbour, the young King of Poland, asked her to marry him.
 Of course, this legend could only inspire the whole court of Louis XIV, and we know that this cosmetic remedy was one of Madame de Sevigne's favorites

-If Rosemary is a choice ally in everyday cooking, it can be used in cosmetics (as we discovered above), but also in phytotherapy.
+If Rosemary is an ally of choice in everyday cooking, he knows how to use his talents in cosmetics (as we discovered above), but also in phytotherapy.

-Throughout history, it is known that Rosemary was used to counter plague epidemics.
-Branches were burned to purify the air, and it was also sometimes worn as a mask over the nose and mouth when passing through heavily contaminated areas.
+Throughout history, we know that Rosemary was used to counter plague epidemics.
+Branches were burnt to purify the air and it was also sometimes worn on the nose and mouth, like a mask, when passing through heavily contaminated areas.

 Rosemary is a very melliferous plant that allows bees to make a very tasty honey with southern accents.
 Moreover, this honey which is also called "Honey of Narbonne" was one of the many ingredients used in the Western maritime pharmacopoeia of the 18th century to prepare the counter-poison that was the theriac.